- Automobiles & Motorcycles

 Photodynamic therapy in choroidal haemangioma

-Choroidal haemangiomas are benign vascular tumours that occur in the posterior pole of the eye.
-Two forms exist, which are diffuse choroidal haemangioma and circumscribed choroidal haemangioma.
-The diffuse form predominantly occurs in patients with SturgeWeber syndrome who usually have a portwine stain on the same side of the face and a diffuse thickening of the choroid.
-It is present from birth and may manifest at a young age.
+Choroidal haemangiomas represent benign vascular tumors located in the eye's posterior segment.
+Two predominant forms exist: diffuse choroidal haemangioma and circumscribed choroidal haemangioma.
+The diffuse variant predominantly arises in individuals with Sturge-Weber syndrome, commonly characterized by a port-wine stain on the corresponding side of the face and diffuse choroidal thickening, arising from birth and potentially evident in early life.

 Current Situation and Management in the Netherlands